jiyapalrecha35/Google.github.io/README.md

 ### 1. Computation of Shortest Paths in Google Maps

 **Use Case:**
-Google Maps: Dijkstra's algorithm can find the shortest path between two locations on a map.
+Google Maps: **Dijkstra's algorithm** can find the shortest path between two locations on a map.
 Essential for providing accurate directions to users, considering factors such as traffic conditions, road closures, and distance.

-Bellman-Ford Algorithm: Self-Driving Cars: Bellman-Ford algorithm can be used in Google's self-driving car project for path planning.
+Bellman-Ford Algorithm: **Bellman-Ford algorithm** can be used in Google's self-driving car project for path planning.
 It helps in finding the shortest path from the car's current location to its destination while considering factors such as road conditions, traffic congestion, and safety measures.

-Floyd-Warshall Algorithm: In Google's network infrastructure, the Floyd-Warshall algorithm can be used for network analysis and troubleshooting.
-It helps in identifying the shortest paths between all pairs of nodes in a network, facilitating efficient communication and resolving connectivity issues.
+Floyd-Warshall Algorithm: In Google's network infrastructure, the Floyd-Warshall algorithm can be used for network analysis.
+It helps in identifying the shortest paths between all pairs of nodes in a network, facilitating efficient communication and resolving connectivity issues.(all pair shortest path)

 **Challenges:** Computing shortest paths considering traffic and road conditions.